 D8.
 Team Celebration

-The last step of the eight disciplines of problem-solving is to appreciate the efforts of those who contributed towards the creation of a solution to the problem.
+The last step of the eight disciplines of problem-solving is to appreciate the efforts of those who contributed to the creation of a solution to the problem.

 It is the combination of team and individual efforts that helped with the problem-solving process.